Table of Contents

 For 8 years, Debra had been an executive assistant for a service provider in an affluent, Texas community.
 She WAS the office for this sole proprietorship so Debra had developed an enviable skill set.
-She did order capture, kept the books, maintained the client d-base and she was the only one who ever figured out how to use the dusty old copy machine.
+Debra did order capture, kept the books, maintained the client d-base and she was the only one who ever figured out how to use the dusty old copy machine.
 She was indispensable to the company, or so she thought.
-In 2011, with the U.S. economy stumbling along, Debra was laid off in a last-ditch effort by the company owner to stay afloat.
+With the U.S. economy stumbling along, Debra was laid off in a last-ditch effort by the company owner to stay afloat.
 So, at the age of 54, Debra got her pink slip and left a career that had helped support the family since 2003.
 Stunned, she wasn’t worried.
 Like most of us, she figured another job was just a classified ad away.
 Didn’t happen.
 Debra updated her resume and cover letter and undertook a methodical campaign to find a new job.
 But even with an enviable list of office skills, Debra couldn’t even get an interview, much less a job.
 No one was hiring and living off unemployment didn’t cover her bills.

 So, Debra decided to brush off her web design skills, setup a reseller web hosting account, then she got busy selling hosting to her friends and business acquaintances.
 Debra calculated that for $35 a month, if she were to get one, maybe two web hosting accounts, she would be profitable.
 Sounds easy enough?
 Right.
 Not so fast.
 Debra concentrated on the advantages of a reseller hosting account, but she forgot to tally up the disadvantages.
 In addition to the obvious advantages such as making money at home, Debra did not realize that she was jumping head-first into an industry that is competitive and fast-paced, not to mention the fact that she found herself in a line of business that never sleeps.
 Yes, Debra was making enough money to cover her expenses, and then some, but what she did not realize is that her business plan that she had written on the back of a cocktail napkin did not include the pros and cons of her new business venture.